Accidents must be reported immediately to the Main Office.

 b) provide a written note or send an email to email@example.com stating the student’s name, date, days of absence and reason for absence.
 Notes are to be signed by a parent/guardian and presented to the main office the day following the absence.

 Extended absences due to illness may require medical documentation.
 A parent or guardian or student over 18 should notify the school prior to any extended absences due to work, travel or any other reason.
-A Temporary Withdrawal form must be completed for any absence in excess of five consecutive school days.
+A Temporary Withdrawal form must be completed for any absence of five or more consecutive school days.
 This form can be obtained from the main office or can be found on our website.

 A student absent from any class without valid reason is truant, and truancy may be cause for disciplinary or legal action.
 Potential consequences for truancy include loss of opportunity to complete class work, including tests or other forms of evaluation, academic penalties and disciplinary consequences, including detention(s), suspension or expulsion.